Biden to Netanyahu: Protect civilians or else

 Blinken said Israel should not stoop to the level of Hamas in its response to the group’s October 7 attacks.

 “Israel is not Hamas,” Blinken said.
-“Israel is a democracy, Hamas a terrosirst organization.
-And democracies place the highest value on human life – every human life.
+“Israel is a democracy, Hamas a terrorist organization.
+And democracies place the highest value on human life – every human life.”

+Biden was shaken by the strike on the World Central Kitchen workers, Kirby said.

 “It must be the last,” he said.